My father passed away Saturday morning, September 7, 2013, around 5:15.

 - Established photo lab for Biology department

-- Award for outstanding teacher Association of Southeastern Biologists
+- Awarded outstanding teacher of the year by Association of Southeastern Biologists

-- Researched protozoology at Marine Biological Lab at Woods Hole, MA
+- Researched protozoology at Marine Biological Lab, Woods Hole, MA

-- Studied mathematics, computer science, biometry, German, Spanish
+- Studied math, computer science, biometry, German, Spanish

-- National Science Foundation Grant for Computer-Based Genetics Lab
+- Received a National Science Foundation Grant for Computer-Based Genetics Lab

 - Chaired Biology Department